jto/jto.github.io.sources/_posts/2016-11-11-typelevel-fix.md

 ## What is this about ?

 The basic idea is actually pretty simple.
-Given that you can abstract away recursion in a type definition using `Fix`, is it possible to create type that abstract away typelevel recursion.
+Given that you can abstract away recursion in a type definition using `Fix`, is it possible to create type that abstracts typelevel recursion.

 Put simply, if I can use `Fix` to implement a `List`, is there something (`HFix` ?) that I can use to implement `HList` without explicitly having to deal with typelevel recursion.

-**SPOILER ALERT***: The answer is YES.
+**SPOILER ALERT**: The answer is YES.
 And it ends up being (almost) as simple as `Fix`.

 ## What's `Fix` again ?